cshuptrine/nyckle-website-new/_posts/2023-01-03-9-ways-to-use-a-data-engine-to-improve-your-ml-model.md

 author: oscar
 stage: false
 featured: false
-seo_title: 9 Ways to Use a Data Engine to Improve Your ML Model
 summary: "You can improve ML systems in two ways: better models or better data.
   This article looks at how to improve your data by finding and annotating hard-to-classify cases."
-seo_description: "You can improve ML systems in two ways: better models or better data.
+description: "You can improve ML systems in two ways: better models or better data.
 Learn how to improve your data by finding and annotating hard-to-classify cases."
-og_image: /blog/images/data-engine-workflow.png
+image: /blog/images/data-engine-workflow.webp
-og_image_alt: Data engine workflow for machine learning
+image_alt: Data engine workflow for machine learning
 ---

 Teams looking to increase the accuracy of their ML systems can do so in two ways: 1) Through better models (i.e., better model architecture/neural networks and/or training architecture), or 2) better data.
 Generally speaking, it is [well-established](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/35179.pdf) that improving your data is the more effective of these routes.